-During the year the Council purchased vehicles and equipment for the new waste services contract totalling £2,985k.
+During the year the Council purchased vehicles and equipment for the new waste services contract totalling £1,438k and spent £1,246k refurbishing our new temporary accommodation, Elm House.
 There were no major non-current asset disposals during the year.